top of page

 Talk through each tradition with your DJ and planner so everyone understands cues, announcements, and how to keep the energy flowing rather than stopping the party every ten minutes.

-One of the most powerful parts of a Latin-inspired wedding is the way it brings multiple generations together—but that only works if everyone understands what’s happening.
+One of the most powerful parts of a Latin-inspired wedding is how it brings multiple generations together.
+But that only works if everyone understands what’s happening.
 A bilingual DJ/MC can explain key moments in both Spanish and English (or any combination you need), keeping older relatives included without making younger guests feel like the night isn’t for them.

 This shows up in small but important ways: